muzammilali28/Sticky_Notes/README.md

 # About the Project

 This is a React Js project that currently uses the [json-server](https://www.npmjs.com/package/json-server) package as a `dummy backend server`.<br/>
-This Project covers almost all the core concepts of React framework such as ***React Hooks, Components, Props, etc***
+This Project covers some of the core concepts of React framework such as ***React Hooks, Components, Props etc***
 ### Installing
 A step by step series of examples that tell you how to get a development env running